nikotakk/Amazeing/README.md

-# Funnythings
+# Maze
-Repository for fun things.
+Repository for a maze game.